What happens when we die without a Will?

-When a person dies without a will or a living trust in the State of California, they die intestate.
+The laws of California intestate succession determine who receives an inheritance from the decedent’s estate.
+When a person dies without a will in the State of California, they die intestate.

-Who gets what under California intestate succession laws depends on which of the closest relatives survives the decedent and the time of death.
+Who gets what under California intestate succession laws depends on which of the closest relatives survives the decedent at the time of death.

-The California probate code specifies how assets get distributed based upon many factors.
+The California probate code specifies how assets get distributed based on many factors.

-If married at the time of death, distribution of assets depends on how the property is owned:
+If married at the time of death, the distribution of assets depends on the title of the asset.

 - Community property